Ilmarinen

 Karelian / Finnish Mythology

-The Eternal Blacksmith Ilmarinen is a pivotal hero in Kalevala.
-He symbolizes creation, creativity, resilience, and sometimes consequence.
-He was also known as “The Smith of the Sky” and is credited with forging the dome of the sky in some versions of Kalevala.
+The Eternal Blacksmith, Ilmarinen, is a pivotal hero in Kalevala.
+He symbolizes creation, creativity, resilience, and consequences.
+Also known as “The Smith of the Sky”, he is credited in some versions of the Kalevala with forging the Dome of the Sky, which protects the Earth.

-Perhaps his most notable feat is creating the Sampo for Louhi, the Mistress of Pohjola.
-While he is not technically a god, his forging of the heavens gives him divine merit.
+However, his most notable feat is creating the Sampo for Louhi, the Mistress of Pohjola.
+While he is not technically a god, he received divine merit for forging the heavens.

-Ilmarinen exhibits a complex array of emotions and struggles, which symbolize the struggles and emotions of humanity.
+Ilmarinen exhibits a complex array of emotions that symbolize the struggles of humanity.
 Ultimately, Ilmarinen’s stories focus on the power of creation, problem-solving, and the complexity of human emotions.

 Nicknames

-Ilmarinen’s main nickname is “The Eternal Smith”; however, he goes by other titles depending on the rune variation and the reference.
+Ilmarinen’s main nickname is “The Eternal Smith”; however, he has a variety of other titles depending on the rune’s variation and the source.
 His nicknames include the following:

 - Taivaan Seppä – Smith of the Sky